ignatandrei/patterns/src/patternsSite/docs/patterns/Iterator.md

 ## Description

-Iterator design pattern allows in which an iterator is used to traverse a container and access the container's elements.
+Iterator design pattern allows to traverse a container and access the container's elements.

-## Examples in .NET :
+## Example in .NET :

 ###  DirectoryEnumerable